Athomas90/SQL-Data-Warehouse-Project/README.md

 # SQL-Data-Warehouse-Project

-This project was designed to build a modern data warehouse using SQL Server to consolidate sales data from multiple source systems, enabling comprehensive analytical reporting and data-driven decision-making for the organization.
+This project was designed to build a modern data warehouse using MySQL to consolidate sales data from multiple source systems, enabling comprehensive analytical reporting and data-driven decision-making for the organization.

 **This project involves**: